At a Glance: Smith & Wesson M&P Sport

-Upper and Lower Receivers
+Upper and Lower Receiver

 Both the S&W M&P15 Sport’s upper and lower are made with 7075 T6 aluminum (the upper is marked with the splintered “A,” which means it has been forged by Anchor Harvey) and are finished with a black anodized hard coat.
-Smith&Wesson designed the Sport with neither forward assist, nor dust cover.
+Smith&Wesson designed the Sport with neither forward assist nor dust cover.

-The barrel bore is not chrome lined, even though the early models of the M&P15 Sport were equipped with a chrome lined one.
+The barrel bore is not chrome-lined, even though the early models of the M&P15 Sport were equipped with a chrome-lined one.
 It was a very interesting barrel since, other than the chrome lining, it also has a 5R rifling with a 1/8in twist rate.
 Smith&Wesson has changed barrel type around 2013.
-Under the handguard, the barrel surface is not smooth, so it may be harder to keep it clean and rust free.
+Under the handguard, the barrel surface is not smooth, so it may be harder to keep it clean and rust-free.

 Bolt Carrier Group

-is chrome lined, as is the inside of the gas key.
+Chrome lined, as is the inside of the gas key.
 The exterior finish is well made, even though some machining signs can be seen on the inside of the rear end of the BC.

 that is, trigger, safety, charging handle, mag release button and bolt release button, are all standard.
 The trigger is a single stage, and in the model I own is very heavy.
 I don’t have the trigger pull gauge, so I can’t give you the exact value, but believe me, it’s heavy!

-devices installed on the M&P15 Sport are a standard A2 front sight post/gas block, and a Magpul MBUS rear sight installed on the upper receiver Picatinny rail.
+Devices installed on the M&P15 Sport are a standard A2 front sight post/gas block, and a Magpul MBUS rear sight installed on the upper receiver Picatinny rail.

-During my trip I shot a total of 500 rounds, all 62grn military surplus, doing slow aimed shooting (covering the marksmanship fundamentals), and fast paced shooting (performing dynamic drills); I had no malfunctions at all.
+During my trip I shot a total of 500 rounds, all 62grn military surplus, doing slow aimed shooting (covering the marksmanship fundamentals), and fast-paced shooting (performing dynamic drills); I had no malfunctions at all.
 Even carrying the rifle all day long for three days, it didn’t get very dirty.
 What I was more worried about, was walking through tall grass with the rifle at patrol ready.
 Since it doesn’t have the dust cover, I thought dirt and dust from the grass would have got inside the upper.
-However, at the end of the trip, I found very little dust and debris (the only strange thing I found was a small feather inside the trigger group, no idea from where it came from).
+However, at the end of the trip, I found very little dust and debris (the only strange thing I found was a small feather inside the trigger group, no idea where it came from).
 I didn’t make experiments like pouring gravel, sand or mud into the receiver, since that’s not what one usually do during the normal use of the rifle, even if rough.
 When I got home, I stripped the rifle for a thorough cleaning to prepare it for the second tests phase.